How to write user documentation

 Documentation has no use if it does not answer the questions that people ask.
 Therefore, before you start to write, you need to know about the audience and the tasks that they do.

-Possibly, some users know Microsoft Windows and are subject matter experts in their field, but they have never used your software or your competitors' software.
-Possibly, other users are experts with Microsoft Windows, but they are new to the industry in which your software is used.
+Possibly, some users know Windows and are subject-matter experts, but they have not used your software or your competitors' software.
+Possibly, other users are experts with Windows, but they are new to the industry in which your software is used.

-One way to categorise the audience is by job role.
+One way to categorize the audience is by job role.
 For example:

-This method of categorising the audience helps in two ways:
+This method of categorizing the audience helps in two ways:

 Task analysis